darklang/docs/docs/reference/terms-of-service.md

 ## Code of conduct / Terms of service

-Dark does not yet have defined terms of service.
+Darklang does not yet have defined terms of service.
 As such, **we make no promises at all** about any aspect of our service, including keeping the service or your programs running.